 Rich, hearty, and prepared with plenty of love, Polish desserts are a real treat for any foodie travelers with a particularly sweet tooth.

 Central Europe is renowned for its classic desserts.
-Strudels and cakes are wildly popular in the cuisines of the region, and Poland is no exception.
+Strudels and cakes are wildly popular in the cuisines of the region, and Polish cuisine is no exception.

 Fuse honest, humble Polish home-cooking with influences from the likes of Germany and Austria, and culinary magic is inevitable.

 Prepare for a rich and sweet stimulation of the senses, as a local writer takes us through 15 popular Polish desserts that nuzzle the tastebuds and cuddle the stomach.

 Traditional and Popular Polish Desserts